Say goodbye to jotting things down in paper notebooks — from here on out, we’re upgrading to tablets for all of our note-taking needs.

 How We Picked The Best Tablets For Note-Taking

+If your demands are higher, or you tend to use your technology for a long time between upgrades, we'd recommend getting a higher-end tablet instead.
 Tablets may all look similar, but it’s what’s on the inside that determines what the devices can do and how well they function with the demands you put on them.
 Here’s what to look for:

 The Best Tablets for Note-Taking: Reviews & Recommendations

-Best Note-Taking Tablet: Microsoft Surface Go 2
+Best Overall: Microsoft Surface Go 3

 — Lightweight design and premium build quality